spwhite1337/sports-bettors/README.md

 favorite team.

 As of 7/14/2020; models are available for two leagues: `college_football` and `nfl`.
-The code implements PyStan to fit Hierarchical Bayesian models with the team of interest serving as the random effect.
+The code implements PyStan to fit Hierarchical Bayesian models with the team of interest serving as the random effect, and various combinations of game statistics as the fixed effects.
 The team could be also be specified by opponent to shift the meaning of conditions.
 For `college_football`, the rank of the team / opponent can also be used with "unranked" opponents comprising the largest group.

 Each experiment assess a random-effect, feature-set, and response combination.
 The results of which can be seen in an automatically generated diagnostics report.
 A light-weight predictor object is also generated which will approximate the